jai2010/Escrow-Marketplace_integration/README.md

-# Integrate Secure Escrow Payments into an Online Marketplace
+# Integrate Secure Escrow Payments in a Online Marketplace

 ## Overview